 I am very confident that giving in order to get something from God is nothing less than an affront to God.
 I want nothing to do with the prosperity gospel.

 Biblical generosity is motivated by gratitude; it’s a response to God’s generosity.

 Some people trace material blessings to their giving.
 Others experience blessings related to their health, relationships, sense of peace, and more.
-Still others, such as Rich Karlgaard’s friends, find it easier to live within their means and experience financial freedom when they start giving.
+Still others find it easier to live within their means and experience financial freedom when they start giving.